-7.2 ImageMagick 6.8.8-6
+7.2 ImageMagick

-- From ImageMagick the command-line tool "convert" is provided. (cf. Tab.
-1 for the functionality of "convert" in cgx). - Download package: "ImageMagick 6.8.8-6 for Mac OS X 10.5 10.9 Requires XQuartz" from site: http://cactuslab.com/imagemagick/.
-Then follow installer instructions. - During installation your .bash_profile will be modified automatically.
+- From ImageMagick the command-line tool "convert" is provided (cf. Tab.
+1 for the functionality of "convert" in cgx). - For installation download package: "Image-Magick 6.8.8-6 for Mac OS X 10.5 10.9 Requires XQuartz" from site: http://cactuslab.com/imagemagick/.
+Then, follow installer instructions. - During installation your .bash_profile will be modified automatically.
 For activation of the modifications either close current Terminal window and then start a new one or follow the instructions in Section 3.3 above. - For the test of the installation use Terminal command:

-\$ convert < return>
+\$ convert <return>